-Q1: What is deferred action?
+New - Q1: What is deferred action?

-A1:Deferred action is a discretionary determination to defer removal action of an individual as an act of prosecutorial discretion.
-Deferred action does not confer lawful status upon an individual.
-In addition, although an individual whose case is deferred will not be considered to be accruing unlawful presence in the United States during the period deferred action is in effect, deferred action does not excuse individuals of any previous or subsequent periods of unlawful presence.
+A1: Deferred action is a discretionary determination to defer removal action of an individual as an act of prosecutorial discretion.
+For purposes of future inadmissibility based upon unlawful presence, an individual whose case has been deferred is not considered to be unlawfully present during the period in which deferred action is in effect.
+An individual who has received deferred action is authorized by the Department of Homeland Security (DHS) to be present in the United States, and is therefore considered by DHS to be lawfully present during the period deferred action is in effect.
+However, deferred action does not confer lawful status upon an individual, nor does it excuse any previous or subsequent periods of unlawful presence.

 Under existing regulations, an individual whose case has been deferred is eligible to receive employment authorization for the period of deferred action, provided he or she can demonstrate "an economic necessity for employment."
-DHS can terminate or renew deferred action at any time at the agency's discretion.
+DHS can terminate or renew deferred action at any time, at the agency's discretion.

-Q2: What is deferred action for childhood arrivals?
+Q2: What is deferred action for childhood arrivals (DACA)?